The Sims Medieval: Development and release

-Release

-Bernstein conducted multiple media interviews, narrated demos and a television marketing campaign was launched.
-Some advertisements featured actor Donald Faison.
-Patrick Stewart narrated both the "epic trailer" and the intro cinematic.
+The mobile version for The Sims Medieval was released in a 3D version for iOS (also ported to Windows Phone) and in a 2D isometric version for Java based devices.

 Reception

 The PC and iOS versions received "generally favorable reviews" according to the review aggregation website Metacritic.
-Nicole Tanner of IGN said of the PC version, "The Sims Medieval has successfully breathed new life into a franchise that was getting pretty stale.
-Even with its minor flaws, The Sims Medieval mixes a great sense of humor with simple role-playing game mechanics that result in hours of fun," she added.
+Nicole Tanner of IGN said of the PC version, "The Sims Medieval has successfully breathed new life into a franchise that was getting pretty stale. ...
+Even with its minor flaws, The Sims Medieval mixes a great sense of humor with simple role-playing game mechanics that result in hours of fun."

 Felix Atkin of The Observer praised the game, deeming it as "enchanting stuff set in a beautifully animated and immersive fairy-tale world.
-[And,] with a clearer structure for achieving quests and character development, it will appeal to RPG fans as never before," he added.
+And with a clearer structure for achieving quests and character development, it will appeal to RPG fans as never before."
 Video game magazine Edge wrote, "It's a funny and sweet time sink, and something that any Sims fan can wholeheartedly enjoy."
 AJ Glasser of GamePro said, "As let down as I am, though, I'm not ready to get out my pitchfork.
-Some things in this game kept me coming back for 20 hours. [...]
+Some things in this game kept me coming back for 20 hours. ...
 The Sims Medieval is a beautiful game with fun and interesting ideas, but it doesn't live up to my fantasy of the Middle Ages and it doesn't completely satisfy the Sims fan in me."